brarbrb/Computer-Vision-Leg-Suturingg/README.md

 ├── EDA_training_models.ipynb # Exploratory Data Analysis and training steps

-├── custom_aug.yaml # Custom data augmentation configuration for yolov9

-├── pseudo.yaml # Pseudo-labeling dataset config for yolov9 (on in distribution videos)

-├── pseudo_ood.yaml # Pseudo-labeling for out-of-distribution data

 ├── surgical.yaml # Main training configuration for surgical dataset for base model with no modifications

+├── copied_data.yaml # Configuration for Yolo models using original data + data with custom augmentation, pooled frames from in-distribution and out of distribution videos

 ## 🛠️ Requirements